DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-08-29-enabling-teacher-degree-apprenticeships.md

 Teacher training advisers (TTAs) are only available for postgraduate courses and are not available for TDA courses.

-We needed to update the content on the course pages to ensure we didn’t provide candidates with the wrong information.
+We needed to update the content on the course pages to ensure we did not provide candidates with the wrong information.

-To do this, we added logic to the support box at the bottom of the course page, so that the content didn’t mention TTAs for TDA courses.
+To do this, we added logic to the support box at the bottom of the course page, so that the content did not mention TTAs for TDA courses.

 ![Screenshot of the course page support section for TDA courses after the design changes](tda-course-page-support.png)